ThatTilux/CCT-Harmonics-Optimizer/README.md

 This software utilizes the open-source RAT Library.
 For more information about the RAT Library, visit the [RAT Library website](https://rat-gui.com/library.html).

-To avoid using "Installation" twice as a header, you can merge the "Requirements" section into the "Installation" section or rename one of the sections to make it more specific.
-Here's a revised version of your README:

 ## Installation

 **Note: This software only works on Linux.**